Unless you've been living under a large rock, we'd bet that you're well aware that breastfeeding is a great thing for your bub.

-Below is a guide to the different types of breast pumps available today.
+Below is our guide to the different types of breast pumps available today.
 You can also visit our online store for more detailed information regarding different pumps.

 Manual breast pumps are hand operated and can only be used for one breast at a time.
 The pump is placed over the breast and the other hand is used to ‘pump’ the lever in order to create suction.
 These pumps are often less expensive than the electric ones and are usually quite light and compact, making them a good choice for those on a budget or with limited space.